Comparative Education

 Comparative Education is a quarterly peer-reviewed academic journal dedicated to comparative education.
 It was established in 1964 by Wilfred Douglas Halls (University of Oxford) and Edmund James King (King's College London).
-It is published by Taylor & Francis and the editor-in-chief is David Phillips (University of Oxford).
+It is published by Taylor & Francis (formerly Carfax) and the editor-in-chief is David Phillips (University of Oxford).
 According to the Journal Citation Reports, the journal has a 2017 impact factor of 1.579, ranking it 95th out of 238 journals in the category "Education & Educational Research".